databricks/terraform-provider-databricks/docs/resources/directory.md

 ## Example Usage

-You can declare Terraform-managed directory by specifying `path` attribute of corresponding directory.
+You can declare a Terraform-managed directory by specifying the `path` attribute of the corresponding directory.

 ```hcl
 resource "databricks_directory" "my_custom_directory" {